Skip to main content

 • Certain farming inputs

-Exempt supplies carry no tax at all, and the supplier cannot claim input tax on related expenses.
+Exempt supplies carry no levy at all, and the supplier cannot claim input deductions on related expenses.
 This is the critical difference from zero-rated supplies.

 • Financial services (interest, insurance premiums, forex)